Weight Loss Energy & Longevity Sexual Health How It Works Start Your Protocol

 Can I use peptides alongside physical therapy?

 Yes.
 Peptide therapy and physical therapy are complementary approaches.
 Peptides support the underlying tissue repair while physical therapy restores strength, stability, and movement patterns.
-Most physicians recommend combining both for the best outcomes.
+Most licensed providers recommend combining both for the best outcomes.

 Are peptides safe for long-term joint support?

-Compounds like BPC-157 and Sermorelin have favorable safety profiles based on available research.
-They do not carry the systemic risks associated with long-term NSAID use or cortisone injections.
-All protocols should be supervised by a physician with periodic monitoring.
-Always consult your healthcare provider before starting.
+Compounds like Sermorelin work differently than long-term NSAID use or cortisone injections, which carry their own systemic risks.
+All protocols should be supervised by a licensed provider with periodic monitoring.
+Always consult your licensed healthcare provider before starting.

 Can peptides replace surgery?

 This article was written by the Tides Health editorial team and reviewed for medical accuracy.
-Always consult a licensed physician before starting any treatment.
+Always consult a licensed provider before starting any treatment.

 Tides Health